-Settings that control product activation.
-When Windows boots, EC2Config service checks whether Windows is already activated.
+This file contains settings that control product activation.
+When Windows boots, the EC2Config service checks whether Windows is already activated.
 If Windows is not already activated, it attempts to activate Windows by searching for the specified KMS server.

-- SetAutodiscover-Indicates whether to automatically detect a KMS. - TargetKMSServer-Stores the private IP address of a KMS.
+- SetAutodiscover-Indicates whether to detect a KMS automatically. - TargetKMSServer-Stores the private IP address of a KMS.
 The KMS must be in the same region as your instance. - DiscoverFromZone-Discovers the KMS server from the specified DNS zone. - ReadFromUserData-Gets the KMS server from UserData. - LegacySearchZones-Discovers the KMS server from the specified DNS zone. - DoActivate-Attempts activation using the specified settings in the section.
 This value can be true or false. - LogResultToConsole-Displays the result to the console.